vidanchev/sc2022-num-methods/README.md

   - what do DEs describe and how do they look
   - what is the difference between continuus and discrete systems and how do we solve DEs with computers
   - the simplest concept of solving ODE: Euler method
+- **Session 2**: Hands-on solving of an oscillator:
   - writing an Euler integrator for a simple harmonic oscillator problem
-- **Session 2**: Hands-on solving of an oscillator:
+  - plotting the Euler integrator solution vs. the real solution
-  - extending to an intermediate term - the Verlet Method, comparing results with Euler
+  - extending to an intermediate term - the Verlet Method, comparing results with Euler (HW)
+- **Session 3**: Extending 1D oscillator to 2D projectile motion
   - going full throttle - RK(4) method, comparing with Verlet and Euler
-  - introducing the more complex right-hand side for orbital propagator - dimensionless quantities
+  - introducing the more complex right-hand side for orbital propagator or ballistic trajectory - dimensionless quantities
-  - how would you approach the 3D problem of orbital propagation - HW
-- **Session 3**: Extending 1D oscillator to 3D orbital propagator
+- **Session 4**: Comparing the results of our propagator with the GMAT/STK one
   - handling multiple dimensions in the RHS function
-  - using the right structures to make it easy for the integration
-  - writing the full thing and checking for trivial errors (does it run)
-- **Session 4**: Comparing the results of our propagator with the GMAT/STK one
+  - writing a Verlet and RK(4) method integration for 2D ballistic trajectory (with drag)
+  - how would you approach the 3D problem of orbital propagation - HW to prepare it

 ## Files Included
 - **README.md** the readme file